aces/Loris/docs/API/LorisRESTAPI.md

 IT IS STILL A WORK IN PROGRESS AND SHOULD NOT BE DEPENDED ON.

 Still to be done in documentation:
-- Document a way to handle conflicts for offline clients
 - Reread and make sure everything makes sense
 - Ensure JSON markup is rendered correctly in document
 - Send pull request

-Roadmap:
-v0.0.2-dev
-    - Add a sorting and searching mechanism for existing columns
-    - Add imaging (GET only) and doc repo data to spec (should enable porting of imaging_browser, doc_repo and dicom_archive)
-    - add QC and feedback to spec (should enable completion of BVL-React.JS)

-0.0.3-dev:
-- extending with candidate/session/file_parameters tables (participant status?)
-- Add Loris module support
-    - Menu filters, retrieving table
-    - Registering new types of data on candidates/sessions for a module (outside of parameter tables)
-    - Redo imaging and doc repo data as modules
-    - (Should enable porting of genomics browser, radiological_reviews)

-0.1.0-dev:
-- Add query support for third parties (ie. Vlad)

-0.2.0-dev:
-- add what needs to be done to redo tarchiveLoader validation using API

-- Rewrite all of Loris and see what's missing, rename to 1.0

 ====